Claims and Counterclaims Examples

 Compulsory:

 • Not Pending: If a claim is already pending in another claim, it is not a compulsory counterclaim because the claims will likely be joined.
-This means that a compulsory claim cannot be pending in another action.
+This means that a mandatory claim cannot be pending in another action.
 For example, if Delia had filed a claim against Patti first, and then Patti filed her case, then Delia would not need to claim the $900 from Patti as a counterclaim.

 • Personal Jurisdiction: For a counterclaim to be compulsory, the original claim must have appropriate established personal jurisdiction over the defendant bringing the claim.
 This means that the court can make decisions that affect the defendant.
-If there is no personal jurisdiction over the defendant, the counterclaim is not compulsory and the party will not lose the claim if they do not bring it.
+If there is no personal jurisdiction over the defendant, the counterclaim is not compulsory, and the party will not lose the claim if they do not bring it.
 As long as Patti establishes personal jurisdiction over Delia, any claims that meet the other elements would be compulsory.

 If these elements are fulfilled, a claim is compulsory.
 From the example, the claim for the $900 would be compulsory.